sg-first/jsgo/jsgo preprocessor.md

 * name: Project name, It’s the title of index.

 ### [build]
-* isCopy: require mode. `True` is copied to the place that require sentence.
+* isCopy: require mode. `true` is copied to the place that require sentence.
-* useJsgo: Use jsgo lib.`True` is jsgo.js will be the first require in HTML when generated index.
+* useJsgo: Use jsgo lib.`true` is jsgo.js will be the first require in HTML when generated index.
 * generateIndex: preprocessor generated index, `true` is generated index, `false` is copied the `index.htm` in project directory to build folder, It will make the build options busting that have relationships with generated index.

 ### [run]